btcpayserver/btcpayserver-doc/ElectrumWallet.md

 ![ElectrumWalletMainScreenLight](https://user-images.githubusercontent.com/1388507/68437133-5636c500-01c0-11ea-822c-6e72bd6d60ea.png)

+Protip: If you prefer to avoid connecting to other servers from the very first moment you open Electrum Wallet, do the following.
+Open your Electrum Wallet folder ([see here](https://electrum.readthedocs.io/en/latest/faq.html#where-is-my-wallet-file-located) if you don't know where that is), and edit the config file in a text editor as below:

+Find line:
+`    "oneserver": false,` and switch it to
+`    "oneserver": true,`

+Find line with `"server": "SOMEIPADDRESS:50002:s",`and switch it to your own ElectrumX Server's IP address:
+`    "server": "192.168.1.3:50002:s",`

+These two steps optional but recommended.
+This will prevent your Electrum Wallet from connecting to several other random servers to obtain block headers; and locks Electrum to connect only to your private server specified by the IP address ([Reference](https://github.com/chris-belcher/electrum-personal-server#how-to)).

-You are now running your very own ElectrumX Server, and all of your interactions with the bitcoin blockchain happen directly from your server to the blockchain, without going over any other 3rd party servers!
+You are now running your very own private ElectrumX Server, all data transfer happens directly between your server and the bitcoin blockchain, without going over any other 3rd party servers.
 You have attained full bitcoin transaction privacy (at least from the perspective of your blockchain queries and transactions, payment/receive addresses etc, nobody except you and the blockchain can see what you are doing).
-Cool isn't it.

 ### Troubleshooting:

 So there is one thing you may encounter, where even after you did everything correctly, you still get a red traffic light (which means not connected to any server) in the steps above.
-I will add any other troubleshooting tips that people contribute here as needed.
+Any other troubleshooting tips that people encounter can be added, I would suggest to make a PR to this document directly.

 - If you get a red traffic light, shutdown Electrum Wallet completely, then go to your Electrum Wallet folder ([see here](https://electrum.readthedocs.io/en/latest/faq.html#where-is-my-wallet-file-located) if you don't know where that is).